devopsdays/devopsdays-web/content/events/2022-buffalo/program/kris-nova.md

 talk_date = ""
 talk_start_time = ""
 talk_end_time = ""
-title = "Platform Infrastructure and The Missing Pieces On The Node" type = "talk" speakers = ["kris-nova"]
+title = "Platform Infrastructure and The Missing Pieces On The Node: Systemd, Kubernetes, and Aurae" type = "talk" speakers = ["kris-nova"] sharing_image = "kris-nova-card.png"
 +++

-**Systemd, Kubernetes, and Aurae**

 Spending 6+ years building and operating production platform infrastructure on top of Kubernetes has left many scars in my